Tracy Henderson

 - loss of connection as kids have grown up and moved on

-- managing a busy household
+- managing a busy household - division of labor

 - long term care of a family member